Need a tortilla recipe? Skip the store bought! With just a few ingredients you can make your own homemade corn tortillas

 I actually tried to buy a tortilla press this weekend, but after not being able to find one in stores, hubby got a little creative and found that standing on a plate works just as well 🙂

 Like I said, it’s a simple process.
 Just add the water to the masa harina and salt.
 Then form the mixture into a ball, let it sit, divide and roll into balls, flatten and cook!

 The texture of the dough is kind of like playdough.
 When it first starts to form a ball, you may need to add a bit more water to get the desired playdough texture.
 If the ball shows cracks as you form it, add a bit more water.

 This recipe makes 8 small tortillas (about 5 inches).
 It can easily be doubled, which I would recommend if you’re going to go through the trouble of making the tortillas.

-If you don’t think you’ll eat 16 tortillas, you could turn some of them into tortilla chips!
+If you don’t think you’ll eat 16 tortillas, let me show you how to make homemade tortilla chips!

 Just cut the tortillas into triangles, spray with a bit of olive olive and sprinkle with a little bit of salt.